 Are there any assets that don't need to go through probate?

 Some types of property (sometimes called non-probate assets) pass automatically to specific beneficiaries without a court’s involvement.
 For example, if you name beneficiaries on assets including transfer on death (TOD) accounts, 401(k)s, IRAs, insurance policies and annuities, they won't have to go through probate.
+The same is true for individual 529 plans when a successor owner has been designated.
+This is not the same as the beneficiary of the 529 plan (which is the beneficiary for education expenses to be paid).
 In addition, assets that are titled in certain ways (like "joint with rights of survivorship") don't need to go through probate, since they pass directly to the other joint owner.

 The probate process is intended to help provide some oversight on how your estate is handled after your death.
 But with that oversight come some potential disadvantages, including: